s7a7ic/TinkerELEC/README.md

 ## Next Goals

-* Update to Kernel 6.17+ and fix issues
+* Update to Kernel 6.18+ and fix issues
+  * fix usb dwc2 detection on running system and still be able to suspend
+* Emulation
+  * get mupen64plus-nx working
-* Add Retroarch and Moonlight for gaming purposes
+  * add Retroarch and Moonlight for gaming purposes

 ## Features